 Visiting brethren from both near and far are always welcome to attend.

-In addition to our Lodge, our building hosts one Of the York Rite bodies.
-They are:
+In addition to our Lodge, our building hosts one of the York Rite bodies.
+It is:

 Marin Royal Arch | Marin Royal Arch